Roboost-Robotics/simulation/src/README.md

 The map can be saved within rviz2 by going to Panels -> Add New Panel -> slam_toolbox -> SlamToolboxPlugin.
 Then you can save the map in the old .pgm format by clicking the "Save Map" button (after giving it a name), or you can save it in the new .yaml format by clicking the "Serialize Map" button (after giving it a name).
 The map will be saved in the folder where you launched rviz2.

-For localization, you can use the stb_localization.yaml config file, however I would recommend using the AMCL package instead.
+For localization, you can use the stb_localization.yaml config file, however I would recommend using the Nav2 package instead.

 #### Localization with Nav2